balanced-dev/yuzu-docs/docs/definition/style.md

 -	backoffice.scss:<br>
 	Basically the same as frontend.scss but nests the imports in the class `.yuzu-back-office` to be used to style the previews in the Umbraco backoffice

 How you go on from this starting point of is totally up to you as everyone has their preferences.
 As a team, we personally like putting project-agnostic SCSS files into a library folder, containing all the common tools, utilities and patterns we've found to work whilst building sites.
-Things like CSS resets, setting `box-sizing: border-box;` globally, providing media-query, visually hide, clearfix and font sizing mixins, "remification" functions etc. These all belong here in our projects.
+Things like CSS resets (setting `box-sizing: border-box;` globally etc.), common mixins (media queries, visually hide, clearfix and font sizing etc.) and functions (remification, sizing etc.).
+These all belong here in our projects, within the "library" directory.

-We then have another directory called "project" which unsurprisingly contains all mixins, variables etc. for the current project specifically which will be used throughout the "local" stylesheets.
+We then have another directory called "project" which unsurprisingly contains all mixins, variables etc. relevant to the current project specifically which will be used throughout the "local" stylesheets.

 It works for us, but none of this is provided as every team has their own favourite way of tackling each of these problems and organising their main SCSS setup files.